dotmailer/dotdigital-for-woocommerce/README.md

 ### dotmailer for WooCommerce

 ## Overview
 Connect your WooCommerce store to dotmailer.
 Email is a proven way to drive ecommerce growth.
-Our plug and play connector lets you sync your data from your store to your dotmailer account to empower your email marketing. dotmailer gives you all the the tools you need to send on brand emails, automate campaigns, manage mailing lists to engage with your audience.
+Our plug and play connector lets you sync your data from your store to your dotmailer account to empower your email marketing. dotmailer gives you all the tools you need to send on-brand emails, automate campaigns, and manage mailing lists to engage with your audience.
 * Sync all your contacts to dotmailer, and segment them for your email campaigns
-* Use customer's order history to better target your audience
+* Use your customers' order history to better target your audience
 * Build and automate email programs to engage your customers and drive revenue

 If you're not a dotmailer user already you can find out more about us at https://www.dotmailer.com.

+## Disclaimer
+The software made available to you is provided "as is" without warranty of any kind, either expressed or implied and such software is to be used at your own risk and without modification.

 ## Installation

-This plugin requires to have WooCommerce (1.6.x - 3.x) installed in WordPress.
+This plugin requires you to have WooCommerce (1.6.x - 3.x) installed in WordPress.
 Log into your WordPress account and follow these steps:

 1. Go to 'Plugins' in the left-hand menu